mdyousufreja/Citibike-Tableau-Challenge-reja/README.md

 ## Files ##

-Downloaded the 6 months of Cirttibike data as csvs from April to September 2023 data using the link to get started: [Citi Bike Data](https://citibikenyc.com/system-data).
+Downloaded the 6 months of Cirttibike data as CSV from April to September 2023 data using the link to get started: [Citi Bike Data](https://citibikenyc.com/system-data).

-1. Combined the 6 months of data and created a single csv database.
+1. Combined the 6 months of data and created a single CSV database.
    - Used Jupyter Notebook to do this process.
 2. Imported the data into Tableau.
 3. Created and styled worksheets, dashboards, and a story based on the questions.